 The complexity and scale of crime, cyber-crime included, in the public safety sector demands real-time responses; something that can’t be guaranteed entirely by human capability.
 As a consequence, the implementation of advanced technologies with impacts of artificial intelligence AI at the core has proven to be an excellent use case in public safety.
 According to a survey done by Accenture, 65% of citizens across countries like Germany, France, the US, the UK, and Australia, want their governments to start leveraging AI to help fight public threats and boost security, both online and online.

 With raw data at the heart of AI, an integrated data environment is required for use cases to be transformed into mission outcomes.
-For example, AI-based web crawlers can track cyber-criminals across the web and take down illicit or harmful online content.
-In public safety agencies, artificial intelligence can help increase both efficiency and productivity by automating mundane procedural and administrative tasks that are normally done by people.
+For example, AI-based web crawlers can track cyber-criminals across the web and takedown illicit or harmful online content.
+In public safety agencies, the impacts of artificial intelligence can help increase both efficiency and productivity by automating mundane procedural and administrative tasks that are normally done by people.

 Operations re-imagined in public safety agencies

 Public safety agencies can leverage the power of AI to re-imagine operations via AI-based Labs such as the Accenture Federal Digital Studio; a turnkey solution that can help agencies identify new opportunities for using data in the public safety sector.
 In policing, for example, AI is morphing into operational areas like investigation management, intelligence, and case file preparation to free up time and enable law enforcement officers to focus on high-priority activities within the community.

 According to a recent market report published by the HSRC, the Public Safety & Homeland Security market is estimated to grow from $431 billion in 2018 to $606 billion by 2024.
 Throughout the forecast period, dominating technologies like intrusion detection systems will become replaced by big data analytics and AI.